abbreviatedman/diner/README.md

 Now that `callbackFunction` will run every time your application's state updates.

 Does your front end want to stop "listening" to the state?
-Store the return value of `frequent`.
+Stop throwing away your old return values.
+We can use them!

 ```javascript
 const dinersClubMembership = restaurant.frequent(callbackFunction);